zhenjiao/openlocTest/loc/zh-CN/articles/api-management/api-management-howto-add-products.md

 ![Publisher portal][api-management-management-console]

->If you have not yet created an API Management service instance, see [Create an API Management service instance][] 在 [Get started with Azure API Management][] tutorial.
+>If you have not yet created an API Management service instance, see [Create an API Management service instance][] in the [Get started with Azure API Management][] tutorial.

 Click on **Products** in the menu on the left to display the **Products** page, and click **Add Product**.